10 tips for a successful IVF cycle after a failed IVF

 #1.
 Chromosomal abnormality

 Chromosomal abnormality is one of the reasons why the IVF cycle can fail.
-In this case, it is important to know the reason for the failure of the cycle and then to prevent the embryos with chromosomal defects to be transferred.
+In this case, it is important to know the reason for the failure of the cycle and then to prevent the embryos with chromosomal defects from being transferred.

 To do so, the intended parents are advised to go for a genetic testing procedure like – Next Generation Sequencing (NGS) or PGD